-Americans Daniela Papi and Greta Arnquist planned a cycling adventure across Cambodian and decided to raise funds to support education development efforts.
-The team they formed was dubbed “The PEPY Ride” and PEPY stood for ‘Protect the Earth, Protect Yourself’ as they planned to teach about the relationship between the environment and healthy during their journey.
+Americans Daniela Papi and Greta Arnquist planned a cycling adventure across Cambodia and decided to raise funds to support education development efforts.
+The team they formed was dubbed “The PEPY Ride” and PEPY stood for ‘Protect the Earth, Protect Yourself’ as they planned to teach about the relationship between the environment and health during their journey.

-Daniela decided to stay in Cambodia longer and employed an English teacher to work in the school and started a computer literacy project.
+Daniela decided to stay in Cambodia longer and employed an English teacher to work in the school and on the computer literacy project.

 Under Aline’s leadership, community-based education programs were started.
 One was the Child to Child Program, where students in primary school participated in a leadership program that involved children working in groups to learn about problems in their community, identify solutions, and act in support of those solutions.

 The second program was the Literacy Camp where teachers from across the country were invited to á teacher training to develop their skills in supporting Khmer literacy programs for their students through interactive and engaging teaching and training offerings.
 In addition, PEPY partnered with local organizations to support a range of environmental, hygiene, and livelihood projects in the community.